-23.9 Drug Testing: The Employer may require the employee to submit to a legally recognized drug or alcohol test at the Employer's expense, if the Employer has reasonable grounds to believe the employee is under the influence of alcohol or drugs.
+- 23.9 The Employer agrees to notify the Union of the sale and/or closure of a store at least thirty (30) days in advance, whenever practical.
+Reasons where the thirty (30) days notice is not practical may include but are not limited to lease contingencies, financing arrangements, and/or finalization of the buy/sell arrangements. - 23.10 Drug Testing: The Employer may require the employee to submit to a legally recognized drug or alcohol test at the Employer's expense, if the Employer has reasonable grounds to believe the employee is under the influence of alcohol or drugs.
 Reasonable grounds will not be required for drug or alcohol testing when an employee is involved in an industrial accident which involves injury or damage.
 Time spent in such testing shall be on Company time; however, any employee refusing to submit to a drug or alcohol test shall be taken off the clock effective with the time of the Employer's request.
-An employee who refuses to take a drug or alcohol test upon request shall be subject to termination.

-23.10 The Employer agrees to allow the posting of Union meeting notices in the store at a location designated by the Employer.
+An employee who refuses to take a drug or alcohol test upon request shall be subject to termination. - 23.11 The Employer agrees to allow the posting of Union meeting notices in the store at a location designated by the Employer.
 The notice will state the date, time, and place of the Union meeting.